 Having recently rebranded from CROguy to Convertica (great rebranding by the way guys!), his company has seen significant growth.
 He focuses on affiliate and Lead Generation sites looking to improve their conversion rate.

 Kurt outlined some easy to implement changes on table layouts on affiliate sites that can significantly boost conversions.
 He identified a site managed by Authority Hackers as a great example.

 He gave a good presentation and I managed to grab a few words with him afterward where he gave me some good actionable advice.

 Charles is a young SEO from the UK and has a very interesting career to date, which includes running afoul of the authorities when younger hacking.

-He is very knowledgeable on the more technical aspects of SEO and uses his programming abilities to run lots of tests to further his skills.
+He is very knowledgeable about the more technical aspects of SEO and uses his programming abilities to run lots of tests to further his skills.
 Now based in Chiang Mai, Charles runs a consultancy as well as a number of digital products in the SEO space.

 CMSEO2018 Second Day

 Dino the “dude who doesn’t like suits” Gomez is from the USA and runs a consultancy and client-driven agency for Facebook Ads and SEO.

 Dino gave a great presentation mostly focused on client SEO agencies looking to more easily attract new clients or to up-sell existing clients.
 He recommended an easy to implement the strategy of using Facebook Ads alongside SEO to get easy wins.
 It’s a great tactic as it gives the clients immediate leads, making them happy and ultimately gives you time for the SEO to kick in.

 I managed to spend some time with Dino discussing Facebook Ads for e-commerce businesses and he outlined how his agency works.
 All incredibly useful for the near future when I get going.